pedosb/puppet-java/README.markdown

 Overview
 --------

 The Java module installs the JDK and JRE.
-Modification of the original module by 7terminals, adding Suse as supported osgroup.

-Tested with jdk-7u21-linux-x64 on OpenSuSE 12.1 x64, using Puppet v2.7.6.

 Module Description
 -------------------